doyleax/doyleax.github.io/_posts/2017-03-26-pandas-sql-update.md

 While I knew there was a way to run SQL queries in Python, I had no idea if it could serve the purpose I had in mind.
 My dataframe contained columns for zip_code, city, and county, but the county column was null for a portion of the rows.
 I wanted to make sure I could breakdown my data by each of those three attributes, so filling in these values was a must.

-I'm sure there are plenty of more efficient ways to do this sort of task, but I figured I'd throw this out there for anyone else who is in a jam and is desperate for a fix.
+I have since figured out a few great ways to accomplish this task with Pandas, but I figured I'd throw this out there for anyone else who is in a jam and would love to use SQL instead of Pandas for data manipulation.

 Quick overview of what I had and what I needed to do:
 I had 3 Pandas dataframes- liquor, county_lookup, and iowa_zips.
 The df liquor is where my county column needed some help, and I planned to fill in the missing county name by pulling county from county_lookup, linking by zip_code.
 Any remaining nulls in county would be filled by linking to iowa_zips by zip_code and pulling the county field.